steqeq/0000/docs/understand/cmake_packages.rst

 ROCm componenents providing a C/C++ interface support being consumed using any C/C++ toolchain that CMake knows how to drive.
 ROCm also supports CMake's HIP language features, allowing users to program using the HIP single-source programming model.
-The HIP API without compiling GPU device code behaves as a C/C++ library.
+When a program (or translation-unit) uses the HIP API without compiling any GPU device code, HIP can be treated in CMake as a simple C/C++ library.

 Using the HIP single-source programming model
 ---------------------------------------------